-3.7.2 Affiliate Faculty There are two types of affiliate faculty appointments.
+- 3.7.2 Affiliate Faculty There are two types of affiliate faculty appointments.
 An internal affiliate appointment occurs when a current UMW faculty member voluntarily associates (affiliates) with a program or a department other than the one where the person serves primarily.
 These internal affiliate relationships are unpaid.
 An external affiliate appointment will be considered for professionals who provide direct supervision/field instruction to students during practicum or clinical experiences.
 Someone who will be serving as a UMW program director in addition to duties as a part-time instructor may also be appointed an as external affiliate faculty member.
 Faculty with appropriate qualifications and the consent of the department chair, dean, and Provost may be awarded the rank of "affiliate assistant professor" rather than the rank of adjunct instructor in conjunction with specified program supervision duties.
-Details of the special assignment to be fulfilled will be outlined in the individual's appointment letter.
+Details of the special assignment to be fulfilled will be outlined in the individual's appointment letter. - 3.8 FACULTY WITH SPECIAL ASSIGNMENTS On occasion, the University will have a need for a faculty member to serve in an additional role such as a director of an organization or center or in another administrative capacity.
+The University typically offers a combination of an additional stipend and/or course release time in exchange for faculty serving in these roles.
+All Special Assignments require a contract between the University and the faculty documenting the responsibilities, term length of the position, expected time commitment, identity of the person with immediate supervisory responsibility, and compensation of the position. - .1 Faculty should discuss their plans for how to manage the increased time commitment with their supervisor before accepting any special assignment.
+Faculty must notify their department chair before accepting any special assignment. - .2 Generally special assignments constitute service to the University and ordinarily will be included in the service category for annual reviews. - .3 Faculty with a special assignment who have a reduced teaching load are considered to have a full teaching load for the purposes of annual evaluations as well as tenure and/or promotion.
+Even if teaching a reduced load, faculty must still demonstrate evidence of teaching effectiveness. - .4 Scholarly and professional contributions derived from the special assignment activity (such as journal publications, conference presentations, etc.) should be considered professional activity.
+However, it is still the responsibility of each department and college to determine expectations and appropriate credit for this type of activity.

-3.8 SEARCH PROCEDURES
+3.9 SEARCH PROCEDURES

-3.8.1 Full-time Faculty Positions Details of the process for searching for full-time, non-temporary appointments in academic departments are outlined in detail in the "Faculty Search and Screen Procedures" document (available at http://adminfinance.umw.edu/hr/policies-and-procedures/search-procedures-for-fulltime-teaching-faculty/).
-The University is an Equal Opportunity Employer and maintains the policy of considering for positions the best qualified candidates without regard to race, color, religion, national origin, political affiliation, disability, sex, sexual orientation, or age.
+3.9.1 Full-time Faculty Positions Details of the process for searching for full-time, non-temporary appointments in academic departments are outlined in detail in the "Faculty Search and Screen Procedures" document (available from the Office of Human Resources).
+The University is an Equal Opportunity Employer and maintains the policy of considering for positions the best qualified candidates without regard to race, color, religion, national origin, political affiliation, disability handicap, sex, sexual orientation, or age.
 In addition, the University supports an Affirmative Action (AA) Program and seeks out qualified minority and female candidates for all positions.
 The University complies with applicable federal and state statutes.

-3.9 FACULTY APPOINTMENT PROCEDURES
+3.10 FACULTY APPOINTMENT PROCEDURES